ericallam/docrails/guides/source/caching_with_rails.md

 render(partial: 'hotels/hotel.html.erb', collection: @hotels, cached: true)
 ```

-Will load a file named `hotels/hotel.html.erb` in any file mime type, for example you could include this partial in a JavaScript file.
+Will load a file named `hotels/hotel.html.erb` in any file MIME type, for example you could include this partial in a JavaScript file.

 ### Managing Dependencies